eclipse-threadx/threadx/ports/cortex_m7/gnu/readme_threadx.txt

 file, which is included in your distribution.
 The following details the revision information associated with this specific port of ThreadX:

+08-14-2020  ThreadX update of Cortex-M7/GNU port.
+The following files were
+            changed/added for port specific version 6.0.2:

+            *.S                             Modified comments and whitespace.

 05/19/2020  Initial ThreadX 6.0 version for Cortex-M7 using GNU tools.